AI4Finance-Foundation/FinRL/README.md

 ### Sponsorship

-Welcome gift money to support AI4Finance, a non-profit academic community.
+Welcome gift money to support AI4Finance, a non-profit community.
 Use the links in the right, or scan the following vemo QR code:

 Detailed sponsorship records can be found at [Issue #425](https://github.com/AI4Finance-Foundation/FinRL/issues/425)